Photo: Dietmar Rabich / Wikimedia Commons

 Santorini, Greece — The Benchmark

-Best for: Couples who want the iconic Mediterranean honeymoon, the infinity pool, and the extraordinary sunset in a compact, walkable setting.
+Best for: Couples who want the iconic Mediterranean honeymoon, the infinity pool, and a memorable sunset in a compact, walkable setting.

 Timing: Late May and September — warm, sea temperature excellent, crowds 40% lower than July–August peak.